tomerfiliba/plumbum/docs/index.rst

 ==========
 The user guide covers most of the features of Plumbum, with lots of code-snippets to get you swimming in no time.
 It introduces the concepts and "syntax" gradually, so it's recommended you read it in order.
+A quick :ref:`reference guide is available <guide-quickref>`.

 .. toctree::
    :maxdepth: 2